jbass23/mybots/README.md

 ## Basic Idea
 This program is designed to create a random, three-dimensional robot out of non-overlapping links and joints, with a brain of sensors, motors, and fully-connecting synapses.
-Then, it "evolves" the creature through a Parallel Hill Climber method: a population of 10 (or less/more) robots are created randomly, then are randomly mutated from generation to generation.
+Then, it "evolves" the robotrobot through a Parallel Hill Climber method: a population of 10 (or less/more) robots are created randomly, then are randomly mutated from generation to generation.
 If a mutation improves fitness, it is kept.
 If it does not, it is disgarded.
 The final shown robot is the one that performs the best among the evolved population.
 Thefitness is a measure of how far in the negative X-axis